gitter-badger/SpineOpt.jl/docs/src/getting_started/archetypes.md

 They are intended to serve both as examples for *how* the data structure in *SpineOpt.jl* works, as well as pre-made modular parts that can be imported on top of existing model input data.

-The `templates/models/basic_model_template.json` contains a ready-made template for simple energy system models, with uniform time resolution and deterministic stochastic structure.
+The `templates/models/basic_model_template.json`, located [here](https://github.com/Spine-project/SpineOpt.jl/tree/master/templates/models), contains a ready-made template for simple energy system models, with uniform time resolution and deterministic stochastic structure.
 Essentially, it serves as a basis for testing how the modelled system is set up, without having to worry about setting up the temporal and stochastic structures.

-The rest of the different archetypes are included under `templates/archetypes` in the *SpineOpt.jl* repository.
+The rest of the different archetypes are included under `templates/archetypes`, on this [link](https://github.com/Spine-project/SpineOpt.jl/tree/master/templates/archetypes), in the *SpineOpt.jl* repository.
 Each archetype is stored as a `.json` file containing the necessary [objects](@ref introduction-to-object-classes), [relationships](@ref introduction-to-relationship-classes), and [parameters](@ref introduction-to-parameters) to form a functioning pre-made part for a *SpineOpt.jl* model.